 He is an Indonesian citizen, aged 46 as of 31 December 2019.
 He earned an MBA in Corporate Strategy and Operations from the European Institute for Business Administration (INSEAD) in 2006.
 He also holds a Master of Science degree in Electrical Engineering from Stanford University, USA (1997), and a Bachelor of Science degree in Computer Engineering from the University of Arizona, USA (1995).

 Vice President Director

-He holds a Chemical Engineering degree from the University of California at Berkeley, United States of America (1994).
+He is an Indonesian citizen, aged 48 as of 31 December 2019.
+He holds a Chemical Engineering degree from the University of California at Berkeley, USA.

-He was appointed Director of the Company based on the decision of the Annual Meeting of Shareholders for fiscal year 2017, as stated in the Deed of Statement of the Decision of the Annual General Meeting of Shareholders No. 73 dated 28 May 2018, made before Tangerang based Notary Sriwi Bawana Nawaksari, S.H., M.Kn.
+Agus Arismunandar serves as Director of the Company based on the decision of the Annual General Meeting of Shareholders for the fiscal year 2018.
+His appointment is stated in the Annual General Meeting of Shareholders Deed of Resolution No.136, dated 29 April 2019, drafted before Tangerang based Notary Sriwi Bawana Nawaksari, S.H., M.Kn.

 The Board of Directors is one of the Company’s organs in full charge of the Company’s administration and interests in accordance with the purposes and objectives as set forth in the Company’s Articles of Association.